ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 Rolling back versions is not supported.
 {: .note}

 Upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
-Find the latest version from the catalog page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.
+Find the latest version from the catalog page, from the {{site.data.keyword.databases-for}} CLI plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the {{site.data.keyword.databases-for}} API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

 Upgrading is handled through [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
 Restoring from a backup has a number of advantages: